Product Canvas Template

 Add product details for the next iteration.
 You’ll need just enough action items to reach the next goal: to address potential risks, get new knowledge, or ship a new feature.

-Use your product canvas to inform the product roadmap and product backlog.
-Roadmaps help you figure out how your product will evolve to not only realize your vision, but achieve the balance between user goals and business needs.
-A backlog is more goal-oriented, containing items that need to be accomplished as outlined in the roadmap.
+Use your product canvas to inform the product roadmap and product backlog.help you figure out how your product will evolve to not only realize your vision, but achieve the balance between user goals and business needs.
+Ais more goal-oriented, containing items that need to be accomplished as outlined in the roadmap.
 Connect your product canvas to other templates to evolve and gain new value.